itshimelz/Beginner-Problems/README.md

 # Beginner Problems

 This repository contains my solutions to beginner-level competitive programming problems from various online platforms.
 It serves as a learning resource for those starting their journey in competitive programming.
+Each problem is organized into its respective folder, and within each folder, you can find a set of problem files along with a folder named `Code Explanations`.
+The problem files contain the problem statements, input/output formats, and sometimes, example test cases.
+The `Code Explanations` folder contains explanations and solutions for each problem.

 ## Table of Contents